top of page

 Getting their hands dirty is part of the fun!
 Teach kids about soil and the nutrients that plants need.
 Explain how plants thrive in well-aerated soil rich in organic matter.
 Together, dig into the earth, turning the soil while removing any pebbles and weeds.

 Start a mini compost bin nearby to show kids how food scraps can transform into nutrients for plants.
 They'll be excited to witness how everyday garbage can provide valuable compost!
-Inform them about compostable materials, like vegetable peels, egg shells, coffee grounds, and dry leaves, emphasizing that about 30% of household waste can be composted.
+Inform them about compostable materials like vegetable peels, eggshells, coffee grounds, and dry leaves.
+Emphasize that about 30% of household waste can be composted.

 Did you know rabbit litter can be used for garden compost?